Also Credited As:Angelina Jolie Voight

 LATEST NEWS AND BLOGS

-With two extremely photogenic parents, it came as no surprise that Jolie inherited gorgeous good looks, with her most striking being her lush lips which made her a standout from all other young girls.
-Her comeliness allowed her to segue back into show business, first as a professional model, and later, as an actress in music videos.
+With two extremely photogenic parents, it came as no surprise that Jolie inherited gorgeous good looks, with her most striking being her lush lips.
+Her comeliness allowed her to segue back into show business, first as a professional model, and later as an actress in music videos.
 In addition to appearing in five student films directed by her older brother, Jolie became a member of the Los Angeles Metropolitan Theatre Company, where she honed her craft alongside such veteran players as Holly Hunter, Ed Harris and Amy Madigan.
-Jolie made her return to the screen playing a heroic human/machine hybrid in the above-average direct-to-video sci-fi actioner, "Cyborg II: Glass Shadows" (1993), but the entry went virtually unnoticed by critics.
+Jolie made her return to the screen playing a heroic human/machine hybrid in the above-average direct-to-video sci-fi actioner "Cyborg II: Glass Shadows" (1993), but the entry went virtually unnoticed by critics.
 Luckily, her flashy role as Kate (a.k.a.
 'Acid Burn') in the cyber-thriller "Hackers" (1995) garnered her more attention and better notices.
 Paired with rising young British actor Jonny Lee Miller, Jolie played a teen computer whiz battling an evil genius.
-"Hackers" fizzled at the box office, but the romantic leads sizzled - both onscreen and off.
+"Hackers" fizzled at the box office, but the romantic leads sizzled, both onscreen and off.
 Jolie and Miller's chemistry eventually culminated in their wedding in 1996.
 Though the two would divorce just three years later, Jolie and Miller would remain close friends even after their break-up.

 Unlike many feature stars, Jolie showed no compunction about working on the small screen.
 Case in point: during the late 1990s, the actress appeared in a handful of exceptional made-for-TV productions that effectively allowed her to strut her stuff on her own terms.
 In 1997, Jolie received top notices for her co-starring turn alongside Annabeth Gish and Dana Delaney as Texas pioneers in the 1997 CBS historical miniseries, "True Women."
 Jolie then brought a fiery passion to her portrayal of Cornelia Wallace, the politician's first wife, in the biographical miniseries "George Wallace" (TNT, 1997).
 But it was her dazzling turn as another real-life figure - the late supermodel Gia Carangi - that catapulted Jolie into the public consciousness.
 Jolie's brave, sensitive performance as the drug-addicted, AIDS-stricken title character in HBO's excellent biopic "Gia" (1998) brought the beauty widespread critical acclaim.
 For her efforts, Jolie was twice Emmy-nominated in the supporting category for "George Wallace," which she lost to co-star Mare Winningham, and in the leading category for "Gia," which she ended up losing to Ellen Barkin.
 Fortunately, Jolie received more-than-adequate consolation for her Emmy losses by picking up two back-to-back Golden Globe Awards for both performances.

 Meanwhile, back on the career front, Jolie - possibly distracted by her tumultuous personal crises - seemed a bit unfocused in her next two features.
-Starring opposite Antonio Banderas in the dismal noir-wannabe "Original Sin" (2001), Jolie came off less than committed, despite some steamy erotic sequences.
+Starring opposite Antonio Banderas in the noir-wannabe "Original Sin" (2001), Jolie came off less than committed, despite some steamy erotic sequences.
 Her follow-up, the dramatic vehicle "Life or Something Like It" (2002), in which she played a superficial, platinum blonde newscaster forced to examine her existence more closely, also died quickly.
 Jolie subsequently took a significant hiatus from film, but continued to make headlines in her personal life, divorcing Thornton in 2003 amid rumors of his infidelity, which he denied.
-It was also rumored that Jolie's recent adoption of a baby boy from a Cambodian orphanage whom she named Maddox, did not help matters.
-The couple was allegedly at different points in their life and thus, split.
+It was also rumored that Jolie's recent adoption of a baby boy from a Cambodian orphanage, whom she named Maddox, did not help the marriage.

 Jolie's profile as both a movie star and public figure rose to even more epic proportions when she co-starred with the equally lovely actor Brad Pitt in the Doug Liman-helmed actionfest "Mr. & Mrs. Smith" (2005).
-In it, the actors played a bored married couple who are actually rival assassins, each hired to kill the other.
-Almost from the get-go, spurious rumors abounded of an on-set romance between Jolie and Pitt - innuendo that contributed to Pitt's subsequent split from his high-profile marriage to actress Jennifer Aniston.
-Though both Pitt and Jolie initially refuted the rumors - the two later took a coyer stance after being photographed together numerous times post-Aniston separation.
+The actors played a bored married couple who are actually rival assassins, each hired to kill the other.
+Almost from the get-go, rumors abounded of an on-set romance between Jolie and Pitt, innuendo that contributed to Pitt's subsequent split from his high-profile marriage to actress Jennifer Aniston.
+Though both Pitt and Jolie initially refuted the rumors, the two later took a coyer stance after being photographed together numerous times.
 The intense media and public interest in their possible romance propelled "Mr. & Mrs. Smith" to huge box office receipts, thanks in large part to their palpable onscreen chemistry.
 Needless to say, the "are they or aren't they?" nature of the Jolie-Pitt coupling captivated star watchers and quickly became the most written about celebrity story of 2005, even prompting the coining of the term "Brangelina."